The Consitution of the University of Bristol Physics Society (Chaos)

 Will support the President, chair meetings if the President is not available, and ensure the smooth day-to-day running of the Society.

 Responsible for the finances of the Society for their term and supporting the next.
 They should ensure that committee members are financially supported in meeting their goals in accordance with the aims of the society.
 The Treasurer should work in a manner that can be effectively audited.

 Responsible for organising the weekly meetings of the Committee, organising the agenda and writing minutes for these meetings, and making them available to the rest of the Committee.
 Also will maintain Society documents and records and book rooms for Society events.
 They will also organise the AGM towards the end of the academic year.

 3c.
 Non-Executive Committee

-- The Non-Executive Committee shall be composed of a Social Secretary, Representatives for Physbar, Physball, Sports, Equality and Welfare, Talks, Sponsorship, Trips, Promotions, and Astronomy, and a Webmaster.
+- (a) The Non-Executive Committee shall be composed of a Social Secretary, Representatives for Physbar, Physball, Sports, Equality and Welfare, Talks, Sponsorship, Trips, Astronomy, Promotions & Design and Promotions & Publishing.

 - The responsibilities of these roles are as follows:

 - Social Secretary